-Wizz Air is the fastest-growing airline at Luton Airport, grabbing 36.3% of all aircraft movements in 2019, up from 27% in 2014. easyJet still hangs on as the major airline at 44% of commercial movements, with RyanAir in third place at 12%.
-The data below is from the Airport’s Annual Monitoring Report for 2019:
+Wizz Air is the fastest-growing airline at Luton Airport, grabbing 45.9% of all commercial aircraft movements in 2020, doubling its share in 6 years and kicking easyJet into second place at 35.4%, with RyanAir in third place at 11.5%.
+This may be partly because Wizz continued flying during the first lockdown.
+The data below is from the Airport’s Annual Monitoring Report for 2020:

 Another trend also needs to be understood when considering the impact of more and more Wizz flights: they fly the largest passenger planes used at Luton Airport, the Airbus A321.
 These heavier and noisier planes can cram in more passengers.
 This graph shows how the proportion of A321s has increased over the past 5 years to become the second most dominant type:

 The newest A321neo types have more fuel-efficient engines, which save the airline money, BUT they are also supposed to be less noisy as well to deliver corresponding benefit to communities.
 However, when flown at Luton, the Airbus A321neos are proving to be NOISIER than the unmodernised A321s.
 In the case of the A320 aircraft, genuine benefit is obtained from the neo engines.
 This chart shows some noise comparisons – the A321neo, with its supposedly less noisy engines, loses every time – and this is the aircraft of the Wizz future!